onooinc-code/SoulyCorev2/PROJECT_GUIDE.md

 ### Key Unimplemented Features:
 - **Advanced Autonomous Agent (ReAct)**: The current agent executes a pre-defined plan.
 The next major step is to implement a true ReAct (Reason + Act) loop where the agent can choose and use tools from the **Tools Hub** to solve problems dynamically.
-- **Communication Hub**: A major planned feature to turn the application into a central point for managing external communications via Webhooks and other channels.
-- **UI/UX Enhancements**: Several planned UX improvements are pending implementation, including a `Cmd+K` Command Palette, a theming engine, and a global search function.
+- **Visual Relationship Graph**: The UI for the relationship graph is currently a JSON viewer and needs a visual component.

 ### Important Notes:
 - The project is designed for a **single power user**.
-Features related to multi-tenancy, teams, or public sharing are out of scope.
+Features related to multi-tenancy or public sharing are out of scope.
 - The project follows an **API-First** philosophy.
 All functionality should be exposed via a backend API, with the UI acting as a client.
-- The project has a custom-built UI using **Tailwind CSS**.
-Integrating large, external component libraries like Flowbite or Mantine is strongly discouraged to maintain design consistency and avoid complexity.
-Instead, inspiration can be drawn from them to build new custom components.
+- UI should remain consistent.
+Integrating large, external component libraries is strongly discouraged.